 Before her death, Begum visited the village and sat for a portrait as a favour to her granddaughter.
 During the hours of the sitting, Iqbal – sixteen at the time – tried to capture her grandmother’s mood, history and likeness, all the while keeping up a lively conversation.
 Even though Begum was in good health, Iqbal understood that this would be the last time the two women would see each other: it was an overpowering, ineffable sensation.
 Begum died shortly after, aged seventy-two.
 ‘I haven’t looked at the portrait since that day,’ Iqbal says.
 In fact, she gave up portraiture for many years until art school forced a reckoning and she was able to pick up her materials again.
 That portrait, she thinks, is still at her mother’s house.

-Mehwish Iqbal, Assemblage of a Fragmented Landscape (2020)
+Mehwish Iqbal, Fragments of an Assembled Landscape (2020)